 The 1880s weren’t a kind period to anyone in the gay community.
 However, that did not stop William Dorset Swann, who labeled himself the first “Queen of Drag.”
 Although born into slavery, Swann handled a series of secret masquerade balls attended by other queers, most of which were also previously enslaved men.
 They wore silk or satin ball gowns, danced, and had fun.

-Invitations were passed in the Young Men’s Christian’s Association (YMCA).
+Invitations were passed to the Young Men’s Christian Association (YMCA).
 Later, the area where they socialize was referred to as the “House of Swann.”
 Aside from being the original drag queen, Swann was also an active member of the queer resistance group that challenged the times’ harsh treatment of queers.

 Cross-Dressing in the 1920s

 A period of opulence for proud queers occurred in the 1920s.
 However, they were still not welcomed by society.
 Many questioned their morals and were against giving them a platform to express themselves.

 Along with the gays were the women who were starting to take power for themselves.
 It was also the time when women decided to break societal norms, veering away from sexy or demure and instead opting for non-gender conforming trends.
 They chose androgynous clothing and wore suits.
 “Cross-dressing is about gender confusion.
 It is about the phallus as constitutively veiled…